 The ZHE has a duty to hear cases presented to them, and recusal should only occur for good reason.
 The ZHE shall recuse themselves from hearing a matter if there is a conflict of interest or one appears to exist, including, for example, a direct or indirect financial conflict of interest, or if circumstances exist that would impair or appear to impair the independence of judgement of the ZHE.

 If the ZHE is recused from hearing a matter, the Planning Director shall identify a replacement ZHE for the limited purpose of hearing the mater subject to the recusal.
 The ZHE shall not be present in the hearing room or Zoom meeting when the matter is heard.
 Additionally, the ZHE shall not draft or assist in the drafting of the Notice of Decision (“Decision”).
 The replacement ZHE shall draft the decision.
+If the ZHE is recused from hearing a matter, the ZHE recused shall not be present for the hearing on the application.

 Appearance of Record